Macro substitution

 members: "#requests ${initiator}"

-This will invite the initiator (the person who submitted a request for approval) to become a member of the activity channel.
+This will invite the initiator (the person who submitted a request for approval) to become a member of the ticket channel.
 This technique is used by the ‘approval’ template.

 Example: Set a default attribute value